Tigxy/Reaktor-Assignment/README.md

 ### About my implementation

 It uses the Flask as web framework to display the products to the user.
 For keeping the data up to date, a separate thread that periodically updates the database with data retrieved from the APIs is used.
-As sharing an in-memory database across threads raises some problems, I have opted for using a SQLite database file that resides in the same directory.
 The benefits of using a database will be clear once one introduces features such as ordering or searching through the products.
-Note: For in production use, one might opt for other databases instead.
+Note: For in production use, one might opt for other database solutions instead, which handle paralell access differently.

 ### Possible improvements